-The 6 most innovative winter coats of 2019
+I tried the most innovative coats of 2019.
+Here are the best

 Canada Goose was founded to design parkas for scientists and explorers who spend months at a time living and working in the Arctic and Antarctic circles.
 The company’s designers regularly interview people who have worn these parkas for decades—and examine the parkas themselves—to assess their functionality and address changes that could make them more durable.

 The most recent result of that process is two brand-new styles: The women’s Aldridge parka has patches of waterproof Cordura fabric that reinforce areas that experience a lot of abrasion, which included both the pockets and the underside of the arm, from the wrist all the way to the elbow.
 A new men’s parka called the Erickson is also reinforced with Cordura in the pockets, the upper back, and the yoke.
-The parkas also comes with military-style button closures that are highly resistant to wear and tear.
+The parkas also come with military-style button closures that are highly resistant to wear and tear.

 I expected the parka to be stiff and uncomfortable because of all of this reinforcement.
-But I was surprised to find that the garment was relatively light, and felt very comfortable against the skin, since all the parts that actually touch the body are extra soft.
+But I was surprised to find that the garment was relatively light and felt very comfortable against the skin, since all the parts that actually touch the body are extra soft.
 The neck area and chin guard, for instance, is made with silky tricot fabric.
 This parka is expensive, but it’s designed to last for decades to come—so it’s fair to think of it as a long-term investment.

 Designed for city life